Early Childhood Education (ECE)

 - A complete immunization record including MMR and Tdap.
 Seasonal flu vaccination is recommended during flu season (October – March).

-- TB Testing: Evidence of current 1-step (completed within 1 year of your program start date).
+- TB Testing: Evidence of current 1-step completed within one year of program start date.

 - Standard First Aid and CPR – Level C